forflo/pocoblaze/README.md

   code before they added additional odd parity semantics to the TEST instruction.

   Needless to say, I implemented the proper additional TEST feature.
-  My attempt of writing this in C resultet in utter cargo cult programming that I'm pretty proud of.
+  My attempt of writing this in C resulted in utter cargo cult programming which I'm pretty proud of.
 What a reason to show off ugly C Code! :)

   ```C
   /* WARNING!
 CARGO CULT PROGRAMMING: